Forenard/sh4der-jockey/README.md

-offers plenty of buttons and sliders which can be hooked up to midi controllers, allows for quick prototyping and live shader coding with automatic pipeline reloading, includes support for live NDI® video input, and so much more!
+offers plenty of buttons and sliders which can be hooked up to midi controllers, allows for quick prototyping and live shader coding with automatic pipeline reloading, includes support for live NDI® video input, supports Spout texture sharing for Windows (with SpoutLibrary.dll), and so much more!

 ## Documentation